madox2/vim-ai/README.md

 " - engine: complete | chat - see how to configure chat engine in the section below " - options: openai config (see https://platform.openai.com/docs/api-reference/completions) " - options.request_timeout: request timeout in seconds
-" - options.selection_boundary: seleciton prompt wrapper
+" - options.selection_boundary: seleciton prompt wrapper (eliminates empty responses, see #20)
 " - ui.paste_mode: use paste mode (see more info in the Notes below) let g:vim_ai_edit = {
 \  "engine": "complete",